 In fact, employers value students with online MBAs for their self-motivation and independence, both required skills to succeed in an online degree.
 As the number of graduates from online MBA programs increases, employers realize the valuable workplace skills they bring to businesses.
-Today, employers hire professionals who have completed online MBA programs, particularly those who hold degrees from accredited institutions.
+Today, employers enthusiastically hire professionals who have completed online MBA programs, particularly those who hold degrees from accredited institutions.

-While few business schools used to offer online MBA programs, today many well-known and top-ranked schools now offer hybrid or fully online MBA programs, including Johns Hopkins, the University of Southern California, and Penn State.
+Today many well-known and top-ranked schools offer hybrid or fully online MBA programs, including Johns Hopkins, the University of Southern California, and Penn State.
 At many business schools, the online MBA program uses the same curriculum as the on-campus MBA.

 Accredited online programs meet the same educational standards as their on-campus alternatives, meaning students and prospective employers know an online MBA follows the highest standards.
-In particular, prospective students should look for an MBA program that holds accreditation from the AACSB, ACBSP, or IACBE.
+In addition to the school holding regional accreditation, prospective students should also look for an MBA program that holds accreditation from the AACSB, ACBSP, or IACBE.

-Cost vs. Return on Investment
+MBA Cost Versus Return on Investment

 For many prospective MBA students, the cost of an MBA provides a strong return on investment.
-Consider, for instance, that professionals with an MBA see salary increases and qualify for positions with higher responsibilities and growth potential.
+Consider that professionals with an MBA see salary increases and qualify for positions with higher responsibilities and growth potential.

-If an MBA Helps Advance Your Career
+If an MBA Could Help You Advance Your Career

 If You Want to Change Career Paths

-Many professionals change career paths during the course of their career, sometimes multiple times.
+Many professionals change paths during the course of their career, sometimes multiple times.
 An MBA can help professionals pursue opportunities in different sectors.
 The MBA stands out for its versatility, especially when compared to other business degrees.

 If You Want to Increase Your Earning Potential